geronimodennis/NsSuiteQLrunner/docs/ARCHITECTURE.md

 Responsibilities:

-- Render the editor, hints, autocomplete, performance matrix, and results.
+- Render the editor, hints, autocomplete, floating record chat, performance matrix, and results.
 - Convert view data into UIF component inputs such as `DataGrid` columns and `ArrayDataSource`.
 - Stay passive: panels receive props and callbacks, but do not execute SuiteQL or own business rules.